 Upper St. Clair Welcomes You!

-E-Cycling will be every 2nd Saturday of every month thereafter from 10AM to 2PM.
-In accordance with Chapter 68 of the Township Code the Township of Upper St. Clair requires the recycling of ..Read More
+E-Cycling will be every 2nd Saturday of every month thereafter from 10AM to 2PM. *Please be advised residents are only allowed to recycle one TV per car.
+In accordance with Chapter 68 of th..Read More

 The Youth Steering Committee (/government/youth-steering) will be meeting at the Community and Recreation Center.
 1551 Mayview Road Upper St. Clair, Pennsylvania 15241. ..Read More